Skip to content

 BACKUP_ROOT_DIR Appended verbatim as the source path.
 Most users set this to /data.

-RESTIC_JOB_ARGS Extra restic words; supports --exclude-file, --files-from, --one-file-system, --skip-if-unchanged, --limit-upload, --verbose, etc.
+RESTIC_JOB_ARGS Extra restic words; supports --exclude-file, --files-from, --one-file-system, --skip-if-unchanged, --limit-upload, --verbose, etc. The value is whitespace-split, not parsed as full shell syntax, so keep paths/values free of spaces and put complex path lists in files.

 --files-from is the most flexible knob